Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Real Case Study

 \subsection{Sensitivity Analysis and Orthogonal Projection}

-The output sensitivity matrices for each sector of the investigated quadrant were generated using the numerical model and nominal hydraulic parameters illustrated in Fig. \ref{fig:soil_para1}.
-These matrices were created for all 2,550 hydraulic parameters associated with the nodes located on the field surface.
-After applying the orthogonal projection method to the rank-deficient, scaled output sensitivity matrices, it was determined that the most estimable parameters were the 5 hydraulic parameters associated with the measured locations on the field.
+The sensitivity matrices for each sector of the investigated quadrant were generated using the numerical model and nominal hydraulic parameters illustrated in Figure~\ref{fig:soil_pars_sens_analyis} in Appendix~\eqref{sec:hyd_pars_sens_analysis}.
+These matrices were created for all 2,550 hydraulic parameters associated with the nodes located within the sensing depth of the microwave radiometers.
+After applying the orthogonal projection method to the rank-deficient, scaled sensitivity matrices, it was determined that the most estimable parameters were the 5 hydraulic parameters associated with the measured locations on the field.
 The insights obtained from these results were used to determine the most estimable parameters at each time step during the real case study.

 In this study, for the measurement sampling time of $T_s=10$ minutes, it was observed that there are between 10 and 60 measurements taken at each sampling time.
 By applying the results of the orthogonal projection, between 50 and 300 parameters can be uniquely estimated at each sampling time, together with the 5,100 states that make up the field model.